 - Don’t bring up politics, exes, sex or your health issues.
 Certainly don’t bring up money, income or your debts.

 - Put your cell phone away and don’t obsess over it.

-- Don’t interrupt while she’s answering your question or telling you her story.
+- Don’t interrupt while she’s answering your questions or telling you her story.

 These are just a few first dates advice for men to keep in mind.
-One to one coaching is always a good way of learning more in-depth information about how to interact with women.
+One on one coaching is another great way to learn more in-depth information about dating and how to interact with women.